kirti-9/DataStructuresAndAlgorithms/README.md

 # 📚 Data Structures and Algorithms (DSA)

 Welcome to my personal repository for learning and implementing **Data Structures and Algorithms**.
-This repository contains well-structured, hand-written code and notes as I explore DSA concepts using recursion, iteration, and problem-solving techniques.
+This repository contains well-structured, hand-written code and notes as I explore DSA concepts using recursion, dynamic programming, graph algorithms, greedy techniques, and more problem-solving techniques.

 ---